VinAIResearch/WaveDiff/readme.md

 </div>

-WaveDiff is a novel wavelet-based diffusion structure that employs low-and-high frequency components of wavelet subbands from both image and feature levels.
+WaveDiff is a novel wavelet-based diffusion scheme that employs low-and-high frequency components of wavelet subbands from both image and feature levels.
 These are adaptively implemented to accelerate the sampling process while maintaining good generation quality.
 Experimental results on CelebA-HQ, CIFAR-10, LSUN-Church, and STL-10 datasets show that WaveDiff provides state-of-the-art training and inference speed, which serves as a stepping-stone to offering real-time and high-fidelity diffusion models.

 Details of the model architecture and experimental results can be found in [our following paper](https://arxiv.org/abs/2211.16152):